We strive to

 Have earned a BS or MS in AE or ME by the time of joining

-Dedicate 20 hours a week (on average) to the assigned research tasks, with an additional 20 hours to degree progression (classes, homework, etc.)
+Dedicate 20 additional hours a week (on average) to academics and degree progression (classes, homework, etc.)

 Postdoctoral researchers are expected to